TENNLab-UTK/framework-open/markdown/vrisp.md

 To start, VRISP requires users to specific a fixed number of `tracked_timesteps`, which determines the size of the "ring buffer" that holds each of the neurons charge for the next `n` time steps.
 This offers two main advantages, the memory usage of VRISP no longer grows with network activity, and we can use scatter/gather instructions to manipulate memory.
 We will discuss the scatter/gather instructions later, but for now we can just think of each neuron having exactly one value for its current charge, which we will use in the next section.

+VRISP has two different components of the processing loop that can be vectorized.
+Both are described in the following section, and can be independently enabled.
+Additionally, their combination can also be enabled to have a fully vectorized processing loop in the processor.

 ### Which Neurons should Fire?

 To begin we load the charges for up to 8 neurons into a single vector.
 I say up to 8 because we only load as many as we need, meaning if we have a network with 7 neurons we will load 7 charges into a vector.
 Then we create another vector where each index holds the minimum potential.
 A simple `max` instruction gives us the greater of the two values in either vector, resulting in the beginning charges for each neuron.